 3) Work individually and as part of a dynamic team.

 4) Handle multiple projects simultaneously and adjust priorities appropriately.

 1) Minimum of 5 years of project management experience.

-2) Experience managing projects or programs in an academic or research environment.
+2) Manage projects or programs in an academic or research environment.

 4) Handle confidential information with utmost discretion.